mysociety/alaveteli/doc/manual/installing/manual_install.md

 be valid UTF (for example, data originating from various broken email clients that's not 8-bit clean), it's safer to be able to store *anything*, than reject data at runtime.

+Now you need to set up the database config file to contain the name, username and password of your postgres database.

+* Copy `database.yml-example` to `database.yml` in `alaveteli/config`
+* Edit it to point to your local postgresql database in the development and test sections.

+Make sure that the user specified in `database.yml` exists, and has full permissions on these databases.
+As they need the ability to turn off constraints whilst running the tests they also need to be a superuser.
+If you don't want your database user to be a superuser, you can add this line to the test config in `database.yml` (as seen in `database.yml-example`)

+    disable_constraints: false

 ## Configure email